code4me/4me-graphql-powershell/README.md

 The `Sdk4mePowerShellClient` object provides access to 4me GraphQL API for querying and modifying data and contains five properties that allow for default behavior customization:
 - The `AccountID` property to update the 4me AccountID after initializing the `Sdk4mePowerShellClient`, allowing switching between accounts using the same client.
 - The `EnumeratorTolerantSerializer` property, when set to true, allows for ignoring unmappable enumerator values and instead returns null or a default value.
-- The `DefaultItemsPerRequest` property sets the number of items per connection request, with a default and maximum value of 100.
+- The `DefaultItemsPerRequest` property sets the number of items per request, with a default and maximum value of 100.
 - The `MaximumRecursiveRequests` property controls the number of recursive requests that the client can make when pagination occurs in the top-level query.
 The default value is 10.
 - The `MaximumQueryDepthLevelConnections` property controls the depth of nested queries.
 While it is possible to increase this limit, it can negatively affect performance.
 The default value is 2.